chaisql/chai/rfcs/001_context.md

 db, err := genji.New(ctx, ng)
 ```

-Storing the context for further uses prevents doing that and is not really intuitive for a database handle that is supposed to be long lived.
+Storing the context for further uses prevents doing that and is not intuitive for a database handle that is supposed to be long-lived.

 ### genji.DB methods

-Each of these should be cancelable independently, at any given time while the database handle is opened.
+Each of these must be cancelable independently, at any given time while the database handle is opened.
 Because cancelation is handled independently from the database handle, it is very intuitive and doesn't require preparing a different handle to be able to cancel a query.

 ```go